Writing

 danaed_FROEBEL_FINALS-01.jpg

-Considering the bell curve, most women use feminine speech most often.
-This style is naturally collaborative, characterized by forming connections, exhibiting empathy, and strengthening relationships.
-Masculine speech is more task-based, goal-oriented, or individually focused—often absent of feelings.
-These two styles may occasionally overlap on an individual basis, as we all fall within some spectrum of preferences.
-As if word choice wasn’t enough of a challenge to interpret, experts believe that our non-verbal expressions and gestures make up more than 90% of what we communicate—that’s a lot of room for error.
+One style—I’ll call relational—is naturally collaborative, characterized by forming connections, exhibiting empathy, and strengthening relationships.
+The other style—functional—is action- and goal-oriented, more individually focused, and often absent of feelings.
+These two styles may occasionally overlap individually, as we all fall within some spectrum of preferences.
+As if word choice wasn’t enough of a challenge to interpret, experts believe that our non-verbal expressions and gestures make up more than 70% of what we communicate—that’s a lot of room for error.
 Failing to understand others’ styles can lead to conflict.

 You shouldn’t be feeling your feelings, so let’s fix them!

-Occasionally, when I voice a stressful situation on a typical day, my husband may begin rattling off words of advice on how to “solve” this challenge.
+Occasionally, when I voice a stressful situation on a typical day, my husband may begin rattling off advice on how to solve this challenge.
 The problem is that I often seek assurance that my feelings are warranted.
 However, when he responded with solutions on how to get rid of my feelings, I became irritated.

 1. he thinks I played a role in my problem,